rantav/go-archetype/README.md

 *Dead simple project blueprints for the rest of us.*

-go-archetype is a tool for creating project blueprints (aka archetypes) in your native language.
+*go-archetype* is a tool for creating project blueprints (aka archetypes) in your native language.

 If you or your company create new projects and you want all these projects to preserve a similar structure or simply create a good starting point for other develoeprs, use go-archetype to define project archtypes (templates).

 ## Concept

-Two roles are involved:
+Typically two roles are involved:

-* Archetype creator (typically a senior developer/architect)
+* The **archetype creator** (typically a senior developer/architect)
-* Developer creating a new project
+* The **developer** creating a new project

-### Archetype creator
+### The archetype creator

 As the archetype creator you create a template (aka blueprint) project.
-This project is fully functional, valid code written in Golang, JavaScript, Java, Python etc. (go-archetype is agnostic)
+This project is fully functional, valid code written in your native language, be it Golang, JavaScript, Java, Python etc. (go-archetype is written in golang but can be used to generate tempaltes in any language)
-And then you define a set of transformaitons.
+Then you define a set of transformaitons.
 E.g. ask the user for the project name and replace here, here and here.

+What you don't need to do is: Create a bluprint in a meta-language.
+Other templating tools, such as the python cookiecutter require you to write your blueprint (template) project in a meta-language, e.g. cookiecutter's language.
+With go-archetype you don't have to do that; your write your tempalte in your native language and then define a simple set of transformations for generating templates.

 ### Developer using the archetype

-As a developer creating a new project based on the archetype, you run `go-archetype` with a few parameters, you answer a few questions (such as what if you new project's name, these questions are defined by the archetype creator) and your new code is generated.
+As a developer creating a new project based on the archetype, you run `go-archetype` with a few parameters, you answer a few questions (defined by the template creator such as what is your new project's name, these questions are defined by the archetype creator) and your new code is generated.

 ### Summary